-Phillips-Medisize (part of Molex group) is a global company providing design and manufacturing services for pharma, diagnostics and med tech companies among others.
+Phillips-Medisize (part of Molex group) is a global CDMO company providing design and manufacturing services for pharma, diagnostics and med tech companies among others.
+Their customer include several of the world's largest pharma / medical device companies.

 Illustration: The ISO 8-class material airlock used in the test.
 Personnel and material airlocks are good areas for implementing blue light disinfection, as they are unoccupied for the most part of the day and as they are considered to be common risk areas for microbial contamination in cleanroom environments.